After-sales, Afterthought?

 Two Views of Service, Two Outcomes

-Independent service providers tend to treat after-sales as a revenue generator.
+Independent service providers treat after-sales as a revenue generator.
 OEMs often treat it as a cost exposure.
-The distinction is subtle in language and stark in results.
+This distinction may be subtle in language, but it’s stark in the results.

 One builds systems, incentives, and inventory around responsiveness.
 The other optimises for containment and hopes customers accept the trade‑off.